ammuench/node-dota-api/README.md

 ## API ##
 ------
-##### nodeDotaApi.playerStats(*playerID*, *callback*)
+##### nodeDotaApi.playerStats(*playerID*)
-Takes a PlayerID value as a string or integer, passes back a playerInfo JSON object through the callback with the following format:
+Takes a PlayerID value as a string or integer.
+Returns a promise that passes back a playerInfo JSON object with the following format:
 ```json
 {
     "status": "",